Perfexionists/perun/docs/jobs.rst

    command-collector-workload-Y-m-d-H-M-S.perf

 Where ``command`` corresponds to the name of the application (or script), for which we collected the data using ``collector`` on ``workload`` at given specified date.
+You can change the template for profile name generation by setting :ckey:`format.output_profile_template`.
 New profiles are annotated with the :preg:`origin` set to the current ``HEAD`` of the wrapped repository. `origin` serves as a check during registering profiles in the indexes of minor versions.
 Profile with `origin` different from the target minor version will not be assigned, as it would violate the correctness of the performance history of the project.

 .. image:: /../figs/perun-jobs-flow.*
     :align: center